bbauska/W3Cx-3of5/README.md

 <h3 id="cha-3">Internationalization Checker</h3>
 <p>
-The <a href="https://validator.w3.org/i18n-checker/" target="_blank">W3C Internationalization Checker</a> provides information about various internationalization-related aspects of your page, including the HTTP headers that affect it.
+The <a href="https://validator.w3.org/i18n-checker/" target="_blank" rel="noopener noreferrer">W3C Internationalization Checker</a> provides information about various internationalization-related aspects of your page, including the HTTP headers that affect it.
 It will also report a number of issues and offer advice about how to resolve them.
 </p>
 <h4>Link Checker</h4>
 <p>
 The <a href="https://validator.w3.org/checklink" target="_blank" rel="noopener noreferrer">W3C Link Checker</a> looks for issues in links, anchors and referenced objects in a Web page, CSS style sheet, or recursively on a whole Web site.
-For best results, it is recommended to first ensure that the documents checked use valid <a href="https://validator.w3.org/" target="_blank">(X)HTML Markup</a> and <a href="https://jigsaw.w3.org/css-validator/" target="_blank">CSS</a>.
+For best results, it is recommended to first ensure that the documents checked use valid <a href="https://validator.w3.org/" target="_blank" rel="noopener noreferrer">(X)HTML Markup</a> and <a href="https://jigsaw.w3.org/css-validator/" target="_blank" rel="noopener noreferrer">CSS</a>.
 </p>
 <h4>W3C Cheatsheet</h4>
 <p>